SirFrostingham/SendServerGameMessages/README.md

 	- 4 PM

 ## How do I run it?
-Download it somewhere, and execute: `go.cmd`
+Download it somewhere, and execute: `go_DoNotLaunchGame.cmd` or `go_LaunchGame.cmd`
+- If you have issues getting the powershell script to run, run the `go_DoNotLaunchGame.cmd` or `go_LaunchGame.cmd` script as admin.

 ## Is it safe?
 Very safe.
 It runs in an endless loop and only sends notifications near server restarts, IF the Valheim game is running.